vokal/dominatr-grunt/README.md

 ```

 `package.json` should include a dependency on `dominatr-grunt` with a locked minor version, like 1.3.x.
 This version should not allow the major or minor to automatically upgrade.

+## History

+* 2.1.0 Use EJS for conditional source file inclusion